Saint-Lazare, Quebec: History

 Originally part of the Seigneurie de Vaudreuil in the 18th century, the territory corresponding to Saint-Lazare was considered difficult to farm owing to sandy soil, and remained mostly uninhabited.
-In 1812, the first settlers were Americans from New England, then circa 1820 English from Cumberland, followed soon after by French Canadians.
+In 1812, the first settlers were Americans from New England.
+Circa 1820, English from Cumberland settled the area, who were followed soon after by French Canadians.

 Saint-Lazare was founded as a parish municipality on December 29, 1875.
 The first church was built in 1877, destroyed by a fire in 1942 and subsequently rebuilt in 1947.

 A passenger train from Canadian Pacific Railway previously ran through the town but was discontinued in 1960.
 The station located on the corner of Sainte-Angélique and Duhamel was demolished.

 Originally a rural farming town, the city of Saint-Lazare experienced rapid growth in the 1990s, fueled predominantly by the arrival of young, middle-class families.
 New residents flocked to the area seeking a more relaxed lifestyle than that of the island of Montreal, as well as larger homes and property for less money than on the island of Montreal.

 In December 2001, Saint-Lazare changed its statutes and became a city.

 In 2015, the Saint-Lazare government began using pictograms instead of text on signs when the Office québécois de la langue française (OQLF) asked it to remove its English-language signs; the Saint-Lazare community believes in accommodating bilingualism and its Anglophone residents.

+In April 2023, there was a massive power outage that cause approximately 8000 households to lose electricity, according to Hydro-Quebec at that time.
+Only eight households had electricity at the height of the ice-storm crisis.